 In March 2024, WPL issued \$ 300 million of 5.375 % debentures due 2034.
-WPL's debentures were issued as green bonds, and an amount equal to or in excess of the net proceeds will be allocated or disbursed for the development and acquisition of WPL's solar EGUs.
+WPL's debentures were issued as green bonds, and an amount equal to or in excess of the net proceeds was disbursed for the development and acquisition of its solar EGUs.

-Convertible Senior Notes - As of June 30, 2024, the conditions allowing holders of Alliant Energy's convertible senior notes due 2026 (the Notes) to convert their Notes were not met, and as a result, the Notes were classified as "Long-term debt, net" on Alliant Energy's balance sheet.
-As of June 30, 2024, the net carrying amount of the Notes was \$ 570 million, with unamortized debt issuance costs of \$ 5 million, and the estimated fair value (Level 2) of the Notes was \$ 568 million.
-As of June 30, 2024, there were no shares of Alliant Energy's common stock related to the potential conversion of the Notes included in diluted EPS based on Alliant Energy's average stock prices and the relevant terms of the Notes.
+Convertible Senior Notes - As of September 30, 2024, the conditions allowing holders of Alliant Energy's convertible senior notes due 2026 (the Notes) to convert their Notes were not met, and as a result, the Notes were classified as "Long-term debt, net" on Alliant Energy's balance sheet.
+As of September 30, 2024, the net carrying amount of the Notes was \$ 570 million, with unamortized debt issuance costs of \$ 5 million, and the estimated fair value (Level 2) of the Notes was \$ 602 million.
+As of September 30, 2024, there were no shares of Alliant Energy's common stock related to the potential conversion of the Notes included in diluted EPS based on Alliant Energy's average stock prices and the relevant terms of the Notes.